DeepForgeSeal: Latent Space-Driven Semi-Fragile Watermarking for Deepfake Detection Using Adversarial Reinforcement Learning: Introduction

-To combat the rapid spread of deepfakes, watermarking has emerged as a technique that allows users to validate the authenticity and integrity of the multimedia they consume.
+To combat the rapid spread of deepfakes, watermarking \cite{zhang2025facetracer, qu2025id} has emerged as a technique that allows users to validate the authenticity and integrity of the multimedia they consume.
 A robust watermarking technique should be resilient to distortions such as JPEG compression, cropping, and colour changes to keep the embedded watermark intact.
 While being resilient to such incidental distortions, a good watermarking technique should demonstrate fragility towards content-altering modifications, such as face-swapping-type malicious edits that alter the semantic-level meaning of the image.
 Recently, deep learning techniques \cite{zhao2023proactive, wang2025fractalforensics, wu2023sepmark, zhang2025omniguard, zhang2024editguard} have made significant progress towards achieving this paradoxical combination of resilience and fragility.
-For instance, SepMark \cite{wu2023sepmark} introduced an encoder–decoder architecture featuring a unified encoder for watermark embedding and two distinct decoders designed to recover the watermark under varying robustness constraints, thereby enabling selective resilience against different levels of adversarial distortion.
-However, most existing deep watermarking techniques for deepfake detection rely on a fixed, pre-defined watermark location for extraction, which makes them vulnerable, as perpetrators can easily detect and tamper the watermark once its position is known.
+For instance, SepMark \cite{wu2023sepmark} introduced an encoder–decoder architecture with a unified encoder for watermark embedding.
+It employs two distinct decoders to recover the watermark under different robustness constraints, enabling selective resilience to varying levels of adversarial distortion.
+However, most existing deep watermarking techniques for deepfake detection rely on a fixed, pre-defined watermark location for extraction.
+This design choice makes them vulnerable, as perpetrators can easily detect and tamper with the watermark once its position is known.
 In addition, these methods often lack robustness against benign image manipulations such as brightness adjustments or heavy compression, leading to a high rate of false positives in deepfake detection.
 Furthermore, current supervised and adversarial learning approaches provide only limited fidelity in addressing the resilience–fragility paradox.